-The optional Emergency Procedures course is presented as a half-day session with sessions being presented the day prior to the main course beginning.
+The optional Emergency Procedures Workshop is presented as a half-day session with sessions being presented the day prior to the main course beginning.

 You will have the option of registering for the following sessions…

-The tuition to register for the optional Emergency Procedures course is $595.
+The tuition to register for the optional Emergency Procedures Workshop is $645.
 To register you must be enrolled in the Original EM Boot Camp course.

 Registration/Refund Cancellation Policy

 Cancellations must be made to the Center for Medical Education via phone (800-458-4779), fax (610-454-9494) or email (firstname.lastname@example.org) and received no less than 9 business days prior to the start of the workshop.

 For workshop cancellations less than 9 business days prior to the start of a course, we offer no refunds and only 50% credit if the course tuition is transferred to a future course.

 Live CME Accreditation

 This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Center for Emergency Medical Education (CEME) and The Center for Medical Education, Inc. The Center for Emergency Medical Education is accredited by the ACCME to provide continuing medical education for physicians.

 The Center for Emergency Medical Education (CEME) designates this Live activity for a maximum of 4.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.